Blakley/Password-Security-Demo/src/utils/Notes.md

 ### proxies.py
-This script creates virtual ip addresses on the computer which act like proxies to allow bypassing rate limit bruteforcing in login forum #2
+This script creates virtual ip addresses on the computer which act like proxies to allow bypassing rate limit & IP blocking bruteforcing